Visitor lookup tool

 When a record is located, all the known attributes for that visitor are displayed for review.
 Visitor records can then be deleted.
 The interface also offers a REST API screen for demonstrating how the API works.

-To find a visitor record, you will need a known value for one of the visitor ID attributes defined in your account.
+To find a visitor record, visitor stitching must be enabled and you need a known value for one of the visitor ID attributes defined in your account.

 Use the following steps to perform a visitor lookup: